Composted leaves are a gardener’s friend!

-Clearing autumn leaves and putting them to good use is an essential job for this time of year.
-With the arrival of autumn comes a task that's the bane of the season for many gardeners: clearing those pesky fallen leaves.
-It might be tempting to leave them where they land, but they can cause problems with the lawn you've worked so hard to improve the rest of the year.
+With the arrival of autumn comes a task that’s the bane of the season for many gardeners: clearing those pesky fallen leaves.
+It might be tempting to leave them where they land, but leaves can cause problems with the lawn you’ve worked so hard to improve the rest of the year.
 They can also smother and damage small, low-lying and delicate plants.

 So what’s the alternative?
 Well, there is a simple solution that can make clearing autumn leaves less of a chore.
 Home composting has become very popular in recent years.
 You can follow our step-by-step guide to making your own compost.

-Check out my easy-to-follow instructions for making your own leafmould and you might just find that the season's most tedious task is more rewarding than you ever realised.
+Check out our easy-to-follow instructions below for making your own leafmould and you might just find that the season’s most tedious task is more rewarding than you ever realised!

 Why make leafmould?